ddbj/www/_ddbj/feature-table-e.md

-                      molecule binds - not intended to represent the sequence of the primer molecule itself; PCR components and reaction times may be stored under the "/<a href="#PCR_conditions">PCR_conditions</a>" qualifier; since PCR reactions most often involve pairs of primers, a single primer_bind key may use the order() operator with two locations, or a pair of primer_bind keys may be used.
+                      molecule binds - not intended to represent the sequence of the primer molecule itself; PCR components and reaction times may be stored under the "/<a href="#PCR_conditions">PCR_conditions</a>" qualifier;
 </pre>

 -----